Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 “And Kelly’s been no help.”

-“All she talks about are the horses.”
+“All she talks about are horses."

 “Horses indeed!”